Small bakery shop interior design ideas: inspiring spaces baked with heart

 -

 Textures: Inviting textures invite touch.
 Rough-hewn wood, vintage tile, or simple linen-wrapped chairs create a “something is happening here” feeling.
 Smooth glass or polished metal accents add a dash of contrast—a wink, not a shout.
-When’s the last time you stroked a counter, just to admire its surface?
-Your guests will, too.
+Texture works best when it is tactile but still easy to clean: wood fronts, tiled counter faces, and linen-wrapped seating add warmth without clutter.

 -